Goodness of Causal Fit: GCF in general

-\beq GCF(G_i)= \frac{ \sum_{k=0}^{nk-1} \s_{G_i}(\rva_k\text{---}\rvb_k) d_{\rva_k, \rvb_k} } { \sum_{k=0}^{nk-1} d_{\rva_k, \rvb_k} } \;. \eeq Note that $-1\leq GCF(G_i) \leq 1$.
+\beq GCF(G_i)= \frac{ \sum_{k=0}^{nk-1} \rho_{G_i}(\rva_k\link \rvb_k) d_{\rva_k, \rvb_k} } { \sum_{k=0}^{nk-1} d_{\rva_k, \rvb_k} } \;. \eeq Note that $-1\leq GCF(G_i) \leq 1$.

-If the DAG set $\calg$ contains only one DAG $G$, define $GCF(G)=1$, because all arrows in $G$ are in the correct direction, as far as we know.
+If the DAG set $\calg$ contains only one DAG $G$, define $GCF(G)=1$, because the directions of all arrows in $G$ are known.

-Call the {\bf skeleton} of a DAG, the undirected graph that one obtains by turning all its edges from directed to undirected ones.
+Call an undirected graph a {\bf frame} and define the {\bf frame of a DAG} to be the frame that one obtains by turning all the edges of the DAG from directed to undirected ones.

-So far, we have applied our measure of GCF to a DAG set $\calg$ which is either fully or partially generated by a PD graph $G_{pd}$, or is a singleton set.
-But what if we want a GCF that can score every DAG in a DAG set $\calg$ that contains DAGs with different skeletons?
-In that case, let $\{\rva_k\text{---} \rvb_k\}_{k=0,1, \ldots, nk-1}$ be {\it all} the edges of graph $G_i\in \calg$, and use the relative GCF given by Eq.(\ref{eq-rel-gfc}), or use an absolute GCF defined by
+So far, we have applied our GCF measure to a DAG set $\calg$ which is either a maximal or non-maximal generation of a PD graph $G_{pd}$, or is a singleton set.
+But what if we want a GCF that can score every DAG in a DAG set $\calg$ that contains DAGs with different frames but the same nodes?
+In that case, let $F$ be the frame which is the union of all edges in all $G\in \calg$.
+For each edge $\rva\link \rvb$ of $F$, if all the $G\in \calg$ give the same direction to that edge, then give that direction to that edge in $F$.
+After doing this for all edges of $F$, call $G_{pd} $ the resulting PD graph.
+Modify each $G\in \calg$ by adding to it the undirected edges that occur in $G_{pd}$ but not in $G$.
+The new $G$, call it $[G]_{mod}$, is PD.
+Remove $G$ from $\calg$ and add to $\calg$ the elements of the maximal generation $\calg_{max}([G]_{mod})$.
+At this point, we have reduced our seemingly more complicated situation where $\calg$ contains different frames with the same nodes to the original situation in which $\calg$ is a non-maximal generation of $G_{pd}$.